 Yes, we do love a little celebrity gossip but we also know it’s not cool to do something we teach our kids NOT to do.
 It’s never okay to indulge in stuff meant to humiliate or hurt another person.
 That’s why we came up with the concept of “Good Gossip,” which is celeb news minus any mean stuff.
 Have as much as you want and share it with your celeb-loving friends because this “dish” is all guilt-free.

-Source: People magazine, May 9, 2016 edition
+Source: People magazine, June 13, 2016 edition